Reunion FAQ

 Caution!
 There is a reason on-campus housing is such an economical option: these are dorms (now known as residence halls).
 Do not think in terms of “ambience” or “amenities.”
 Very few residence halls are air-conditioned.
 Dorm rooms come equipped with one or two single beds (debunked of course), a desk and dresser.
 You will receive one linen packet for the weekend (sheets, pillowcase, towel, washcloth, and small bar of soap).
 Light blankets are available as well.
 You may wish to bring your own pillow, an extra blanket, portable fan, small reading lamp, personal toiletries, alarm clock, etc.

 Our friendly student crew will be on hand to help those needing assistance with their luggage.
-If a student is not readily available, use your cell phone or the phone at the entrance to your residence hall and call the Registration Center.
+If a student is not readily available, use your cell phone or the phone at the entrance to your residence hall and call the Welcome and Registration Center.

 Yes, alumni may request to be paired with a roommate for the weekend.
 However, because we anticipate a large number of alumni staying on campus, we are unable to honor requests to be placed near another classmate.